grnydawn/fortlab/docs/source/builtin_apps/compileroption.rst

   --check               check strace return code

 This app may feed-forward following data to next app: data (type=any)    The collected compiler options can be used as an input data to next Fortlab app without saving as a file.
-If an app linked as a next app, the app can use the compiler flags with an input argument name of "data".
+If an app is linked as a next app of this compileroption app, the linked app can use the compiler flags with an input argument name of "data".